apache/yunikorn-core/docs/user-guide.md

 The list of all examples is in the [README](https://github.com/apache/incubator-yunikorn-k8shim/blob/master/deployments/examples).
 Not all examples are given here.
 Further details can be found in that README.

-A single pod based on a standard nignx image:
+A single pod based on a standard nginx image:
 ```
 kubectl create -f examples/nginx/nginx.yaml
 ```